HPT UK A4C

 -

 We campaigned for NICE guidelines hoping they would encourage doctors to update their knowledge.
 They were requested by Sir Bruce Keogh, commissioned by RCGP in 2016, and finally published on 23 May 2019.
-They are quite far from perfect because their committee made poor decisions and recommendations which;
+They are far from perfect because their committee made poor decisions and recommendations which;

 -